christianbiring1/My_Portfolio/README.md

 > Description of the project.

-- set up a new repository and prepare it for development using best practices (e.g. linters).
+- set up a new repository and prepare it for deployement using best practices (e.g. linters).

 - build all the sections (introduction, works section, About me and contact section) of the mobile and Desktop version of my portfoliowebsite using the template I have chosen in Figma.